iftikharuddin/security-course/Euler/euler-vault-kit.md

 By accepting both base and quote tokens, oracles can calculate cross prices, combining data from multiple sources similar to how swaps navigate through various DEX pools.
 At minimum, oracles should cross-price shares to assets, ensuring accurate valuation against underlying asset prices.

+### Vault configuration

+In this vault configuration, each vault can use a different pricing oracle for determining asset values, even if they share the same underlying asset.
+For instance, a vault that accepts USDC as collateral might use various oracles for different collateral types.
+For example:
+- It might use a 1:1 peg for DAI/USDC.
+- Chainlink for USDT/USDC.
+- Uniswap3 TWAP for WETH/USDC.
+- Forward its pricing for UNI to another oracle implementation.

+This flexibility allows each vault to choose the most suitable oracle for its specific collateral types, ensuring accurate pricing.
+Importantly, this pricing oracle configuration is local to each liability vault, meaning collateral vaults are unaware of or unaffected by it.
+For example, a DAI vault allowing borrowing against USDC collateral might utilize a different oracle for its own pricing, similar to how lenders in traditional finance assess collateral independently.
+As a result, liquidity isn't constrained by oracle types, allowing for efficient use of available assets.

 # Audit data